yunxilyf/ChatGPT-Next-Web/README.md

 ### Enable Automatic Updates

-> If you encounter a failure of Upstream Sync execution, please manually sync the fork once.
+> If you encounter a failure of Upstream Sync execution, please manually sync fork once.

 After forking the project, due to the limitations imposed by GitHub, you need to manually enable Workflows and Upstream Sync Action on the Actions page of the forked project.
 Once enabled, automatic updates will be scheduled every hour: